summonholmes/mlp-pandas/README.md

 to boolean, or one-hot encoding must be performed.

 #### Hyperparameters
+Only the number of hidden layers is required.
 The hyperparameters will scale according to the dimensionality of the dataset.
 The hyperparameters initialize the architecture of the model.

 #### Weights/Synapses
 These are initialized randomly using the standard normal distribution.

 #### Forward Propagation
-Consisting of only linear algebra, this process simply takes the input and allows the model to ouput a result.
+Consisting of linear algebra, this process simply takes the input and allows the model to ouput a result.

 #### Backward Propagation
-In addition to linear algebra, the optimization method Stochastic Gradient Descent (SGD) is applied in batch-style to indicate the changes needed for the weights/synapses.
+In addition to linear algebra, the optimization method Gradient Descent is applied to indicate the changes needed for the weights/synapses.

 #### Training
 The Forward Propagation and Backward Propagation will iterate and update the weights using the gradient values directly.
+This can be accelerated with the learning rate.

 #### Results
 The predicted results are added back to the original dataframe as the "Predicted Score".

 ## Instructions
 These scripts are intended for educational purposes.
 Use these scripts interactively in an IPython environment.

-## In Progress
-Allow the user to dynamically visualize varying inputs and multiple hidden layers.